lewiii254/Kazi-Haven/README.md

 ---

 ## 🤝 Contributing
-Want to improve CareerHub?
+Want to improve Kazi-Haven?
 Contributions are always welcome! 🚀
 1. Fork the repository 🍴
 2. Create a new branch: `git checkout -b feature-awesome`
 3. Commit your changes: `git commit -m 'Added an awesome feature'`